semojaw/IntegratedVehicleModelDocumentation/README.md

 This model is intended for engineering analysis, controller development, and system-level studies of vehicle behavior.
 It is designed to allow controlled comparison between simplified and more detailed modeling approaches by enabling or disabling specific subsystems and physical effects.

 The model focuses on capturing the interaction between steering, braking, suspension geometry, tires, and vehicle body motions within a computationally manageable framework.
-It is not intended to replace high-fidelity commercial vehicle simulation tools for the moment.
+It is not intended to replace high-fidelity commercial vehicle simulation tools at this stage.